woody180/tinyeditor/README.md

 })
 ```

 2. Add params attribute inline, directly to the element.
-Note that params must be the type of JSON.
+Note that params must be **JSON**.

 *Note that **params** attribute rewrites **params** object added to the initialization function.*